How to Get a Fee Waiver for College Applications

 After downloading and printing the form, you will notice two sections that must be filled out.
 The first section requires you to write your name, address, and signature.
 The second section, which must be reviewed and signed by your high school guidance or admissions counselor or your after-school program or community organization counselor, requires that you indicate your financial need.

-If you are having a high school counselor fill out the form, ensure they include your high school's official seal in the white box on the bottom right-hand side.
+If you are having a high school counselor fill out the form, make sure they include your high school’s official seal in the white box on the bottom right-hand side of the form.
 If your after-school program or community organization counselor is helping you, they do not need to include a seal.

 Fee Waiver Option #5: Check with the College or University

 The final method for applying for a fee waiver is the most self-explanatory.
 Just ask the college!
-Call the college admissions office or university you plan on applying to and ask what their fee waiver policy is.
+Call the admissions office of the college or university you plan on applying to and ask what their fee waiver policy is.
+Many schools have very simple processes in place for fee waivers and might just request you send in a letter from your guidance counselor or mentor that explains your financial situation.

 Final Thoughts on Fee Waiver for College Applications